calfus-open-source/magikube-docs/docs/how-to/AWS/Nodegroup.md

 ## New Infrastructure
 To setup new AWS infrastructure, run following steps

 1. Start with new infrastructure creation
+    - The PROJECT_NAME should be in lowercase and must not include any capital letters.
 ```bash
 magikube new PROJECT_NAME
 ```